EnggAtaurRahman/EnggAtaurRahman/README.md

 ### Talking about Personal Stuffs

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning react.js;
+- 🌱 I’m currently learning React.js and Node.js;
+- 👯 I’m looking to collaborate on others mern-stack developer;
 - 💬 Ask me about anything, I’d love to hear from you;
 - 📫 Reach me via [email](mailto:ataur2323@gmail.com);
 - 😄 Pronouns: He, His;
-- ⚡ Fun fact: I'm actually an alien (🤫 nobody knows that but me);
+- ⚡ Fun fact: I think I am so funny and love to travel;
 - 💪 I'm a fast learner looking for interesting career opportunities, skills and growth;
 - 🪐 My activities are much beyond my stream of education and profession;